Melissa Sue Anderson

 Melissa Sue Anderson (born September 26, 1962) is an American-Canadian actress.
 She began her career as a child actress after appearing in several commercials in Los Angeles.
 Anderson is known for her role as Mary Ingalls in the NBC drama series Little House on the Prairie (1974–1983), for which she received a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series.

 She is also known for film roles that include Vivian in Midnight Offerings (1981), Ginny in the slasher film Happy Birthday to Me (1981), and Alex in the ABC Afterschool Special, Which Mother Is Mine?
 (1979).

 Anderson became a naturalized citizen of Canada in 2007.
 In 2010, she published The Way I See It: A Look Back at My Life on Little House, an autobiographical account of her years acting in Little House on the Prairie.

 Early life

 Anderson was born on September 26, 1962, in Berkeley, California, the second of two daughters, to James and Marion Anderson.
 Her sister Maureen is 12 years her senior.
 When she was seven years old, Anderson's family relocated from the San Francisco Bay Area to Los Angeles.
-Her parents divorced when she was 13 years old, and she was raised Roman Catholic by her mother.
+Her parents divorced when she was 13 years old, and she was raised Catholic by her mother.
 As a young child, Anderson appeared in commercials for Mattel and Sears.